ucbrise/flor/README.md

 → [Automatic log capture](docs/capture.md): channels and turning captured text into real metric columns.

-### FlorDB commits to its own git branch
+## 🌿 FlorDB auto-commits to its designated git branch

 Run from `main` and FlorDB creates and switches to `flor.branch` (or a numbered variant), keeping auto-commits off your working branches.
 You stay on that flor branch after the run: subsequent runs accumulate history.

 Prefer to name the branch yourself?
 Create it with a `flor.` prefix, such as `flor.experiment`, and FlorDB commits there instead of creating one.
 Exploring several leads?
 Give each its own `flor.` branch.

 → [Working on Flor Branches](docs/branches.md): saving changes, pushing your